ETF Investment Strategies: How to Pick an ETF

 - Is there reasonable trading volume?
 If an ETF is very thinly traded, it's more likely to have wider bid-ask spreads.

-- Does the performance of the index ETF closely match the index it's aiming to track?
+- Does the performance of an index ETF closely match the index it's aiming to track?
 To measure an index ETF's tracking error relative to its underlying index, look at the ETF's most recent annual or semi-annual report.
-(Schwab clients can find these on the individual ETF's page under "All Fund Documents.")

 These reports will generally include a chart that shows the performance of the ETF versus the index.
 Ideally, the two lines on the chart should remain very close to one another throughout the fund's history.